n10l/react-router-web/README.md

 ### `yarn fix:all`

-Runs prettier formatter followed by eslint and stylelint, to format code and fix lint issues.
+Runs prettier formatter followed by eslint, to format code and fix lint issues.
-Prettier is not good enough to run alone, must always be followed lint fixes included in this command.

-## Playground app

-Based on minimal boilerplate [https://github.com/n10l/react-lib-boilerplate](https://github.com/n10l/react-lib-boilerplate) created in `playground/` folder.
-A sample usage of this component is demonstrated in playground app and can be very helpful while development of the component.